mwdfn/mwdfn/README.md

 - 👾 Passionate about front end development

--  😎 Looking for my first development role
+-  😎 Looking for my first junior developer role

 - 🌱 Continuing to grow my Javascript and React skills